 Big Game Successes

 It’s easy to point at all of the missteps by organizations and define gamification in terms of its failures.
-The fact is that for many companies, turning applications into games worked out well.
+The fact is that for many companies, turning applications into games worked out well, and has the ability to change their approaches to certain applications in their business, like training.
+Although to do this successfully, you need to implement the required LMS features that can help drive your business forward.
+Seeing firsthand how turning applications into games may persuade others to take on the same approach.
 A prominent example of a successful project is Nike+, which allows anyone to save their fitness figures and measure them against their objectives.
 As of 2014, the site had almost 29 million users.

 Notice what I emphasized in the last paragraph – the reason that this gamification effort worked so well is that it was fundamentally centered on user rather than organizational goals.